bbobkins/r4850g2_arduino/README.md

     - Set current using red or green buttons
     - Set Max Voltage by holding both buttons until menu is displayed then only hold 1 of the buttons to set value
     - Settings are stored in EEPROM and will survive power cycles
+    - If the nano is rebooted it will get data from the R4850G2 and continue on as if nothing happened
     - Max Voltage appears to be 57.3 with the R4850G2 becoming unstable above that value

+  ## Unit test:
+    -this is display only no R4850G2 code needed, just basic logic tests -Will go through what should be a standard charge cycle from battery empty to full, back to empty -Then will go through many of the exceptons that generly wont be encountered but exercises the behaviour if it does

    ## Troubleshooting:
     - No CAN input detected: check Jumper J1 is installed on CAN Module, check wireing to R4850G2